 - The applicant’s personal statement addressing the rationale for the clinical sub-specialty, choice of research area and career goals.

 - A detailed research proposal, 6 pages in length (NIH R21 style), prepared in conjunction with the PSDP mentor.
 MD/PhD applicants must propose a research project in a new area outside of the PhD.
-Candidates proposing patient-oriented research or translational research that requires patient contact may request up to 10% clinical time in Years One and Two.
+Candidates proposing patient-oriented research or translational research that requires patient contact may request up to 20% clinical time in Years One and Two.
 This request must be incorporated into the initial PSDP application and must have the signed approval of the mentor.
 The candidate must be explicit as to the populations to be seen, the way in which time is to be spent, and will be expected to justify why the clinical time is essential to the performance of his/her research.
-Clinical activities (numbers of days rounding, call nights, clinics) will be tracked while on the PSDP fellowship in order to ensure that it stays below the 10% allotment.
-PSDP Fellows who request clinical time in years 1 and 2 after having begun the PSDP-sponsored research years will be denied.
+Clinical activities (numbers of days rounding, call nights, clinics) will be tracked while on the PSDP fellowship in order to ensure that it stays below the 20% allotment.
+PSDP Fellows may request clinical time in years 1 and 2 after having begun their PSDP training by submitting their request, which will be reviewed by the Steering Committee.

 Note: Applicants who propose additional training or coursework as part of their research plan must clearly identify the training or courses and incorporate their necessity into the application.
 If the applicant has a specific institution in mind for this training/coursework apart from the sponsoring institution identified on the application, a clear justification must be included.